thejerf/reign/README.md

 [godoc](http://godoc.org/github.com/thejerf/reign), but test coverage is not yet 100%.
 But it isn't bad.

-If this library sounds interesting to you, I would invite you to work with me on improving this code rather than starting again on your own.
-If you need help or more documentation, ask and ye shall receive.

 If you do not need exactly Erlang-style semantics, note there are other libraries out there that may be better starting points.
 But I don't know of anything else for Go explicitly written with this goal in mind.